ember-learn/ember-blog/source/2019-11-29-the-ember-times-issue-126.md

 Represent Ember in the State of JavaScript 2019 survey 📃, Give thanks to Octane Guides contributors 🙏,
 Ember + Tailwind CSS tips and tricks 🎨,
-Ember just got more real with RealWorld 🌟,
+Ember got more real with RealWorld 🌟,
 ...
 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>